FintinaOlivia/Toy-Interpreter/README.md

 # Toy-Interpreter
-Toy Languages Interpreter coded in Java for the Advanced Methods of Programming course during the BBU Computer Science Bachelor's Program.
+Toy Language Interpreter coded in Java for the Advanced Methods of Programming course during the BBU Computer Science Bachelor's Program.
 JavaFX was used for the GUI.